Utah Rental Lease Agreement Templates (6)

 Types (6)

-Commercial Lease Agreement – Specifically covers matters relating to the lease of a property that will be used for business purposes.
-The seven (7) page document can be easily edited by landlords to account for any unique situations.
+Specifically covers matters relating to the lease of a property that will be used for business purposes.
+The 7-page document can be easily edited by landlords to account for any unique situations.

-Month-to-Month Lease Agreement – A form that reflects many conditions found in standard yearly leases, with the major difference being it contains no end-date.
-Either the lessor or lessee(s) can end the agreement by giving a notice thirty (30) days in advance.
+A form that reflects many conditions found in standard yearly leases, with the major difference being it contains no end date.
+Either the lessor or lessee(s) can end the agreement by giving notice 30 days in advance.

-Roommate Agreement – Contains both legally-binding and non-legally binding provisions that improve communication among roommates regarding topics that often lead to disagreements (cleaning, utility bills, rent, using belongings, etc.).
+Contains both legally binding and non-legally binding provisions that improve communication among roommates regarding topics that often lead to disagreements (cleaning, utility bills, rent, using belongings, etc.).

-Sublease Agreement – Used by sublandlords (current tenants) for setting rules and obligations that a subtenant (new tenant to a property) is required to follow.
-Unless it is specifically permitted in the lease, the sublandlord’s property manager should be contacted for approval prior to use.
+Used by sublandlords (current tenants) for setting rules and obligations that a subtenant (new tenant to a property) is required to follow.
+Unless specifically permitted in the lease, the sublandlord’s property manager should be contacted for approval prior to use.

 What is a Utah Lease Agreement?